Desktop Metal: $179 Million Merger to $7 Million Sale

 | Class 9 | Equity Interests | Cancelled and extinguished | 0% | Impaired |

-Priority and secured classes receive payment in full, while Classes 4-7 receive pro rata trust distributions and equity interests are cancelled.
+Under the confirmed plan, priority and secured classes are paid in full, Classes 4 through 7 receive pro rata trust distributions, and equity interests are cancelled.

 Contested Matters: Nano Dimension's Confirmation Objection